 Promoted nature-based solutions through community action, 2016 - 2023

 The Estuary Care Foundation SA was established in 2016 to promote the protection of the ecology and shorelines of South Australia’s Port River and Barker Inlet.

-The Foundation has a culture of engaging with communities (including environment, government, business and education), and a strong foundation in citizen science.
-It promotes nature-based solutions through community action.
+The Foundation had a culture of engaging with communities (including environment, government, business and education), and a strong foundation in citizen science.
+It promoted nature-based solutions through community action.

-The key objectives of the Foundation are to:
+The key objectives of the Foundation were to:

 • Conserve, protect, enhance and promote the ecology of the Port River and Barker Inlet Estuary, and the benefits thus provided